d3ltaV/NMH-Navigator/docs/SRS.md

 **User story 3:** As an upper-class student who can pick their workjob, I want to see all the available options on campus so that I can find one that best suits my interests and schedule.

 **Acceptance criteria:**
-- Work job list with key fields: title, description, hours/terms, location, supervisors, contact, prereq/skills, ratings/reviews
+- Work job list with key fields: title, description, blocks, location, supervisors, contact, ratings/reviews
 - Workjob lists include all workjobs on campus
 - Hyperlinks to email contact information
+- Search by name, location, supervisor, or description

 #### Feature 4: Class Catalog

 **User story 4:** As an overstimulated student who struggles selecting the right classes, I want a class list with its credits associated (via department), difficulty, location, and ratings/reviews.

 **Acceptance criteria:**
-- Class list with department, level, prereqs, and rating
+- Class list with title, BNC code (department), Semester, and ratings
-- Filters: department, level, location
+- Filter by Subject, BNC Code, Semester, and Room
+- Search by class name, location, subject, etc.

 #### Feature 5: Co-Curricular/PE/Sports Credit Module

 **User story 5:** As a student with multiple areas of interest, I want to explore all the Co-Curricular, PE, and sports offerings NMH has so that I can best plan out my schedule.

 **Acceptance criteria:**
-- Co-Curricular list with name, category (arts, academics, sports, etc.), meeting times, available terms, advisor, and description
+- Co-Curricular list with name, category (arts, academics, sports, etc.), meeting times, available season/term, advisor, location, schedule, and description
-- Students can both leave and view ratings/reviews about their experience
-- Filters: category, time (blocks offered)
-- Integration into the location map and toggle view

-#### Feature 6: Search, Filters, and Sorting

-**User story 6:** As a student, I want to filter what I am searching for so I can gain access to the information I want to see quickly.

-**Acceptance criteria:**
-- Global search across classes, workjobs, dining, and help
-- Sort by location, data type (class, workjob, PE, etc.)
+- Search by name, location, category, season, prerequisites...
-- Clear visual toggle to switch between list and map views

 ### 3.2 Nice-to-Have User Stories